Your First Binary Simulations with POSYDON 🌠

 , which shows you the progress of the population run.
 This overwrites the population verbose set inside the population_params.ini

+file.
 Now we are ready to evolve the binary population.
-This should take about 30 seconds, but depends on your machine.
+This should take about 30 seconds depending on your machine.

 [ ]: